esnitkin914/Comparative_Genomics/day1_morning/README.md

 ```

-We will be using PCMP_H326_\* sample as an input for these exercise.
-(Show them Details about this particular colistin resistant Penn Sample...)
+We will be using sequencing reads from an Illumina-sequenced *Klebsiella pneumoniae* genome (sample PCMP_H326) as an input for these exercises.
+This sample, isolated from a hospitalized patient, is resistant to colistin, an antibiotic of last resort.
+We are interested in seeing if we can identify any mutations in the PCMP_H326 genome that could explain why this sample is resistant to colistin.
+Colistin resistance can arise through various mutations (see [this review](https://www.frontiersin.org/articles/10.3389/fmicb.2014.00643/full)).
+To narrow our initial search, we will specifically look for mutations that inactivate the [mgrB gene](https://aac.asm.org/content/58/10/5696), a negative regulator of the PhoPQ two-component signalling system.

 Change directory to day1_after and list all the files to search variant_call.sh script.